-Second, for several key specifications we estimate $\tau{RD}$ using a sample in which we drop observations just below the size threshold-specifically, we drop firms with 48-50 employees.
+To further assess the role of size manipulation we estimate τ{RD} using a sample in which we drop observations just below the size threshold for several key specifications-specifically, we drop firms with 48-50 employees.
 We find that the omission of these firms does not substantively change the results, suggesting that the research design does not simply identify firm selection into eligibility for the tax incentive.
-Due to space considerations we also do not report these results separately.
+These results are reported in the Online Appendix.